 3.3.2 Network Adequacy

-a) Network standards.
+a) Network Standards.
 Contractor’s QHPs shall comply with the network adequacy standards established by the applicable State Regulators responsible for oversight of Contractor, including, those set forth at Health and Safety Code § 1367.03 and 28 CCR § 1300.67.2 (if Contractor is a licensed health care service plan) or Insurance Code § 10133.5 and 10 CCR § 2240 et seq. (if Contractor is regulated by CDI), and, as applicable, other laws, rules, and regulations, including, those set forth at 45 C.F.R. § 156.230.
 Contractor shall cooperate with Covered California to implement network changes as necessary to address concerns identified by Covered California.

 b) Participating Provider Stability.
 Contractor shall maintain policies and procedures that are designed to preserve and enhance Contractor’s network development by facilitating the recruitment and retention of Participating Providers necessary to provide access to Covered Services.
 Such policies and procedures shall be consistent with applicable laws, rules and regulations, and will include an ongoing assessment of turnover rates of its Participating Providers to ensure that the turnover rates do not disrupt the delivery of quality care.

-c) Notice of material network changes.

-Contractor shall notify Covered California with respect to changes in its provider network as follows:

-i.
-Contractor shall notify Covered California of any pending material change in the composition of its provider network within any of the regions it covers, or its participating provider contracts, of and throughout the term of this Agreement at least 60 days prior to any change or immediately upon Contractor’s knowledge of the change if knowledge is acquired less than 60 days prior to the change, and cooperate with Covered California in planning for the orderly transfer of plan members; and

-ii.
-Contractor shall ensure that Covered California Enrollees have access to care when there are changes in the provider network, including but not limited to, mid-year contract terminations between Contractor and Participating Providers.

 3.3.3 Network Stability

 a) Contractor shall implement policies and practices designed (i) to reduce the potential for disruptions in Contractor’s provider networks, and (ii) to minimize the amount of uncertainty, disruption, and inconvenience of Enrollees in the execution of the transition of care as required under State laws, rules and regulations in connection with any such disruption.
 Contractor agrees to maintain adequate records, reasonably satisfactory to Covered California, documenting its policies and its compliance with these requirements by Contractor and Participating Providers.